mui/mui-x/scripts/README.md

 1. Compare the last tag with the branch upon which you want to release (`next` for the alpha / beta releases and `master` for the current stable version).

 For instance: [https://github.com/mui-org/material-ui-x/compare/v4.0.0-alpha.9...master](https://github.com/mui-org/material-ui-x/compare/v4.0.0-alpha.9...master) (if you want to release `master` and the last tag is `v4.0.0-alpha.9`)
-You can use the following script to automatically navigate to the correct page.
+You can use the following script in your browser console on any GitHub page to automatically navigate to the correct page.

 ```js
 (async () => {